Where is the program located?

 When you participate in our study abroad program, you’ll discover cathedrals and other historical landmarks that are centuries old.
 You’ll eat tapas and take mid-afternoon siestas.
 You’ll be amazed by citywide fútbol mania and weeklong Semana Santa celebrations.
 You’ll build meaningful relationships with your Spanish family members and your native professors.
 You’ll watch flamenco dancers and listen to sevillanas musicians.
 You’ll take tours of art museums and bullrings.
 You’ll travel to other Spanish cities and, if you choose, other countries.

-Learn more about Life in Seville and Academic Activities
+Learn more about Life in Sevilla and Academic Activities

 What is a typical day like in Sevilla?

 A typical day consists of breakfast during the morning with your host family, and a brief walk or bike ride to the school.
-Classes begin at 9am and end around 1:30pm.
+Classes begin at 9am and end around 1pm.
 Lunch will be provided by your host family anytime between 2-3:30pm.
 From 2-5pm is the Spanish siesta.
 During this time you can take a nap, read, finish up homework, or enjoy sobremesa with your host family.
 Post siesta, you will have free time until dinner, which is usually served between 9-11pm.
 We strongly encourage you to use this time to get involved in the community.
-Find a Spanish church and attend their youth group.
-Join a local gym, join a intramural sport, take a dance class, or enjoy piraguismo on the river.
-Some of our students have even used this opportunity to teach English or dance lessons to the locals.
+Find a Spanish church and attend their youth group, join a local gym, join a intramural sport, take a dance class, or enjoy piraguismo on the river.
+Some of our students have even used this mid-day opportunity to teach English or dance lessons to the locals.
 Whatever your interest may be, we will do our best to connect you.
 Simply talk with our Student Ministries Coordinator or Director in Spain.

 What do students do in their free time?

 There are tons of activities for students to participate in during their free time.
 We highly recommend you get involved in your area of interest whether that be soccer, dancing, kayaking, singing, or serving in the community.
 Sevilla also offers a wide variety of local events.
 Students can go see an opera at the Maestranza, watch a Betis or FC Sevilla game, or visit a local tapas bar.
 Get out there and explore.

 Will there be opportunities to serve?